-Independent practitioner's reasonable assurance report on CESA's 2018 Annual Report to the Director of Extended Producer Responsibility Programs at the Ministry of the Environment, Government of British Columbia
+Independent practitioner's reasonable assurance report on Canadian Electrical Stewardship Association Annual Report to the Director of Extended Producer Responsibility Programs at the Ministry of the Environment, Government of British Columbia.

-To the Directors of the Canadian Electrical Stewardship Association (CESA)
+To the Directors of Canadian Electrical Stewardship Association

-We have undertaken a reasonable assurance engagement on the following information (the "subject matter information") of Canadian Electrical Stewardship Association ("CESA"), as detailed in Appendix A, and also included within CESA's 2018 Annual Report (the "report") to the Director of Extended Producer Responsibility Programs at the Ministry of the Environment, Government of British Columbia ("MOE"), as hosted on the CESA website1 during the period from January 1 to December 31, 2018:
+We have undertaken a reasonable assurance engagement on the following information (the "subject matter") of Canadian Electrical Stewardship Association (CESA), as detailed in Appendix A and presented in the 2019 Annual Report (the "Report") to the Director of Extended Producer Responsibility Programs at the Ministry of Environment, Government of British Columbia ("MOE") as hosted on the CESA website1 during the period from January 1, 2019 to December 31, 2019:

-- the location of collection facilities, and any changes in the number and location of collection facilities from the prior year in accordance with Section 8(2)(b) of the British Columbia Regulation 449/2004 Recycling Regulation ("Recycling Regulation"); - the description of how recovered product was managed in accordance with the pollution prevention hierarchy in accordance with Section 8(2)(d) of the Recycling Regulation; and - the total amount of the producers' product collected for the period from January 1 to December 31, 2018 in accordance with Section 8(2)(e) of the Recycling Regulation.
+- the location of collection facilities and any changes in the number and location of collection facilities from the prior year in accordance with Section 8(2)(b) of the British Columbia Regulation 449/2004 Recycling Regulation (the "Recycling Regulation"); - the description of how recovered product was managed in accordance with the pollution prevention hierarchy in accordance with Section 8(2)(d) of the Recycling Regulation; and - the total amount of the producers' product collected for the period from January 1 to December 31, 2019 in accordance with Section 8(2)(e) of the Recycling Regulation.